 About Couples Therapy

-In 2013 I began training with Stan Tatkin in the Psychobiological Approach to Couple Therapy, and am now Level 3 Trained in the PACT model.
-PACT is an experiential therapy for couples that incorporates the latest research as it applies to couples from the fields of attachment theory, developmental neuroscience, and understanding our deep nervous system (arousal regulation).
-The view is that even with a difficult attachment history, it is still possible for a couple to learn how to function in a secure way.
-That means learning how to cultivate safety, being sensitive to each other, and striving for mutuality as the relationship’s foundation.
-This is the ground from which fulfillment can grow.
+PACT is an experiential therapy for couples that incorporates the latest research as it applies to couples from the fields of attachment theory, developmental neuroscience, and understanding our nervous system (also understood as arousal regulation).
+What we are finding is that even with a difficult attachment history, it is still possible for a couple to learn how to function in a way that builds a secure foundation.

 Frequently Asked Questions

 What if my partner doesn’t want to come to therapy with me?

 It is not uncommon for one partner to want therapy more than another, or one partner feels more motivated than another to work on the relationship.
 It can help to have a 30 minute consultation with me, so I can address each of your concerns and hopes about therapy and working on the relationship.
 Often, people have ideas about therapy that aren’t accurate, or based on prior negative experiences with therapy (sadly, this is not uncommon either).
 It can help for us all to talk these concerns through and see if we can find a new way to embark on this important work.